thomasmeadows/angular-ui-chat/README.md

     var userObject = {};
     userObject = {
       username: 'what to display',
+      id: 'unique id(optional)'
-      id: 'unique id, maybe from mongodb? this is optional, if its not included the username must be unique'
+      //if id is not included, the username must be unique
       image: 'an image for the user'
+      //if you want to use gravatar you should generate the links server side and pass it into this image field
       admin: false // or true if they are a chat admin };